 4. Make sure you meet your minimum participation requirements.

-These things can get complicated, so It’s best to work with a broker who can keep your business compliant and select a health insurance plan that’s right for your company and team.
+Figuring out health insurance, or healthcare arrangements (in the case of QSEHRA) for your employees can get complicated, so it’s best to work with a broker who can keep your business compliant and select a health insurance plan that’s right for your company and team.